kpf5297/bare-metal-embedded-c-lessons/lessons.md

 # Lessons Learned: Bare-Metal Embedded C

-This file contains structured notes and takeaways from working through
+This file contains structured notes (AI-read from whiteboard) and takeaways from working through
 *Bare Metal Embedded C Programming: Develop High-Performance Embedded Systems with C for ARM microcontrollers*.

 ## RUNNING NOTES

 ### 1. Overview

 The journey of a `.c` file through the GNU toolchain into an executable for ARM Cortex-M.

 ### 2. Key Notes